 This article is useful for those who are applying for their first driving license after moving to California from overseas, or renewing an existing California driving license.
 I applied for my Real ID when I recieved my license renewal letter, however, you can complete the process at any time.

 What is a California Real ID?

 Real IDs are the government’s way of ensuring that those who obtain this form of identification have all gone through the same security checks and balances, no matter which state they reside in.
 It was a reaction to the 9/11 terrorist attacks on New York’s World Trade Center, that Congress passed the Real ID Act in 2005 (yep, it took that long), to set these standards for state-issued identification.
 California is just now catching up and has begun a big push to transfer people to Real ID’s from a plain old driver’s license or identification card.

 Do I need a California Real ID?

-It’s not mandatory to have a Real ID, however from October 1, 2020, domestic air travel (within the US) will security gates will no longer accept your plain driver’s license as a form of identification.
+It’s not mandatory to have a Real ID.
+However from October 1, 2020, the security check in for domestic air travel (within the US) will no longer accept your plain driver’s license as a form of identification.
 Instead you will be required you to produce a Real ID, passport, passport card, or military ID to board a plane or enter certain federal government facilities.

 In short, it’s the best way to ensure your domestic travel plans aren’t scuttled by a forgotten passport.
 It is not necessary for any other purpose, except to purchase firearms or ammunition in California.